gzpan/Translation-on-Tars-Documents/tars_idc_set.md

 APP |SH |1 |A,B,C
 APP |SH |2 |A,B,C

 1.A service calls B and C services, and three services exist in both 1, 2 Set packets.
-If the B service in 1 dies, A will not call the B service in 2, and will not call SH.
-Any B service in the middle, but directly return an empty set to A, because it is not in the same SET.
+If the B service in 1 dies, A will not call the B service in 2, and will not call any B services in SH.
+Instead, it returns empty set to A  because they are not in the same SET.

-2.For the C service exists in both the 1,2Set group and the wildcard group in the SZ area.
-If the C in 1 is dead, neither the C in the SZ area nor the C in the SZ area will be called.
-C in 2, the same as the F service, the A service in 1 will never call the F service in the wildcard group.
+2.For the C service exists in both the 1, 2 Set group and the wildcard group in the SZ area, if the C in 1 is dead, neither the C in the SZ area nor the C in the SZ area will be called.
+C in 2.
+The same as the F service, the A service in 1 will never call the F service in the wildcard group.

-3.and for the A service in 2, the F service in the wildcard group can be called.
+3.And for the A service in 2, the F service in the wildcard group can be called.

 4.D service can call any C service in SZ (including wildcard group and specific SET service group)

 5.For E services, C directly calls the E service in the wildcard group.

-Call the general principle:
+General principle of the call service:
-> * 1.Both parties must be enabled with SET grouping, and the SET full name must be the same.
+> * 1.Both caller and callee must be enabled with SET grouping, and the SET full name must be the same.
-> * 2.There is a call in the SET (regardless of death and death), you can only call this SET.
-If it is not adjusted (it is also counted as dead), it can only call the public area of ​​the local area.
-If it is not yet, the SET cannot be called according to the IDC grouping principle.
+> * 2.There is a callee in the SET (regardless of death and death), you can only call it in this SET.
+If there is no callee (it is also counted as dead), you can only call it in the public area of the local district.
+If it is not yet, you can only call the callee in the unenabled SET according to the IDC grouping principle.
 1A->1C, 1A cannot->*C, 1A->1F, 1A cannot->*F, 2A->*F, C->E
 > * 3.The wildcard group service can call any service in the SET and the wildcard group *D->*C+1C+2C
 > * 4.If 1 is not met, it is called according to the IDC packet logic.